Tidal (service): History

 In late January 2017, US mobile carrier Sprint announced that they were buying a 33 percent stake in Tidal, and it was reported that Sprint would offer exclusive content to Sprint customers.

 In June 2017, Tidal announced a series of podcasts to launch in the same year.
 American rappers Fat Joe and Joey Badass hosted Coca Vision and 47 Minutes respectively.

 In July 2019, Tidal expanded their credits feature and launched interactive official music credits on the platform, allowing user to click on musicians and other contributors.
 These credits are supplied by the labels and artists direct to Tidal.

 In 2020, Tidal launched its "My Rewind" feature, which is available on the 1st of December every year alongside a curated "Best of" series, which allows users to view a compilation of data about their activity on the platform over the preceding year and allows them to share this on social media in a similar vein to Spotify Wrapped.

 In March 2021, it was announced that financial technology company Square, Inc. had reached an agreement to acquire majority ownership of Tidal.
 Square would pay $297 million in cash and stock for Tidal, and Jay-Z would have a board position.
 Jay-Z and other artists who owned stock in Tidal would remain stakeholders.

 In November 2021, Tidal introduced a free tier for the first time, though exclusively for the United States.
 CD-quality HiFi audio was also introduced to all paid plans, while MQA-quality audio was kept exclusive for the new HiFi Plus plan.

 Tidal's download store closed in October 2022.

 Tidal laid off more than 10% of its staff in December 2023.

 In April 2024, Tidal merged its two subscription plans to become one, simply named Tidal, which offered the same quality as the former HiFi Plus plan (FLAC HiRes 24-bit/192 kHz and MQA – 24-bit/352.8 kHz).
 However, a month later, Tidal removed the feature to listen in MQA.

+On July 24, 2024, Tidal dropped support for the 360 Reality Audio format.

 In March 2025, Jack Dorsey, the CEO of Block, Tidal's parent company, announced plans to lay off 930 Block employees.
 He stated that the reorganization was a step towards increasing the company's stock value.

+In June 2026, Tidal announced a policy on AI-generated music, stating that it would continue to allow AI-generated tracks on the service but would label music identified as entirely AI-generated and make such tracks ineligible for royalties.
+The policy, scheduled to take effect on July 15, 2026, also said Tidal would not tolerate AI-generated music that impersonates artists, misuses a person’s name or likeness, deceives listeners, or is associated with fraudulent streaming or upload activity.